-Commercial agreements.
 We have multiple vendor contracts with Amazon.com, Inc. under which we acquire and sell commercial merchandise.
-While purchase model transactions account for less than 20% of our total GMV, the cost of inventory for purchase model transactions is the most significant component of our consolidated Costs of goods sold.
-The property we purchased under these contracts represented 63.2% and 51.7% of consolidated Cost of goods sold for the three months ended March 31, 2023 and 2022, respectively, and 60.6% and 56.0% of consolidated Cost of goods sold for the six months ended March 31, 2023, respectively.
-These contracts are included within our RSCG segment.
-Our agreements with our other sellers are generally terminable at will by either party.
+While purchase model transactions account for less than 20% of our total GMV, the cost of inventory for purchase model transactions is the most significant component of our consolidated Costs of goods sold. \$6.0 million and \$8.1 million of inventory purchased under such contracts with Amazon.com, Inc. are included in our Consolidated Inventory balances as of June 30, 2023, and September 30, 2022, respectively.
+Our vendor contracts with respect to sourcing or consigning merchandise for our RSCG segment generally reflect the concentration dynamics inherent to the retail industry.